 Urtica dioica (nettle) is an ancient ingredient used throughout history.

-During World War I, nettle was used to make cloth (substituting cotton whenever shortages occurred in Europe) and as a green dye in World War II.
+During World War I, nettle was used to make cloth (substituting cotton whenever shortages occurred) and as a green dye in World War II.

 Although the plant has origins in Asia and Europe, Egypt cultivated it as a medicine for pain.
-Canada cultivated nettle for food since it can be difficult to find good food sources in the harsh north.
-It is useful as food in the arctic because it contains a high concentration of micronutrients and fat (and without enough fat, we can't survive).
+Canada used nettle for food since it can be challenging to find good food sources in the harsh north.
+It is also useful as food in the arctic because it contains a high concentration of micronutrients and fat (and without enough fat, we can't survive).
 Nettle has amazing abilities.
 It just needs to be handled properly before we can access them.

 To gain access to nettle's health-boosting properties, its irritating hairs must be dealt with.
-Ironically, nettle was once used as a remedy against its own irritative qualities.
-But to fully eliminate the stinging part of nettle, it needs to be cooked in water.
+To fully eliminate the stinging part of nettle, it needs to be cooked in water.
 That deactivates the formic acid in them.
 What's left is the nettle leaves and stem, where all the potent compounds are.

-Nettle has more applications than any of us has fingers and toes.
-A few of those are
+Nettle has more applications than any of us could imagine.
+A few of those are:

 - Wounds (combatting mouth sores, nose bleeds, excessive menstruation, dog bites, etc.)